scala-android/sbt-android/README.md

    * `android:package`
      * Builds an APK for the project of the last type selected, by default `debug`
+   * `android:test`
+     * run instrumented android unit tests
    * Any task can be repeated continuously whenever any source code changes by prefixing the command with a `~`. `~ android:package-debug` will continuously build a debug build any time one of the project's source files is modified.
-7. If you want android-sdk-plugin to automatically sign release packages add the following lines to `local.properties` (or any file.properties of your choice that you will not check in to source control):
+6. If you want android-sdk-plugin to automatically sign release packages add the following lines to `local.properties` (or any file.properties of your choice that you will not check in to source control):
    * `key.alias: YOUR-KEY-ALIAS`